DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 git merge origin/master
 ```

-If there are no conflicts (or they could be fixed automatically), a file with a default commit message will open, and you can simply save and quit this file.
+If there are no conflicts (or if they could be fixed automatically), a file with a default commit message will open, and you can simply save and quit this file.

 If there are merge conflicts, you'll need to solve those conflicts.
 See [this](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/) for an explanation on how to do this.
 Once the conflicts are fixed and merged and the files where the conflicts were solved are added, you can run `git commit` to save those fixes.

-If you have uncommitted changes at the moment you want to update the branch with master, you will need to stash them prior to updating (see the [stash docs](https://git-scm.com/book/en/v2/Git-Tools-Stashing-and-Cleaning)).
+>If you have uncommitted changes at the moment you want to update the branch with master, you will need to stash them prior to updating (see the [stash docs](https://git-scm.com/book/en/v2/Git-Tools-Stashing-and-Cleaning)).
 This will effectively store your changes and they can be reapplied after updating.

 After your feature branch has been updated locally, you can now update your pull request by pushing to the branch on GitHub:
 ```bash